sandeepb20/6w6l_project/python/README.md

 ### 3) [grep](https://linuxize.com/post/how-to-use-grep-command-to-search-files-in-linux/)
 The _grep_ command stands for “global regular expression print”.
-_grep_ searches one or more input files for lines that match a given pattern and writes each matching line to standard output.
+_grep_ searches one or more input files for lines that match a given pattern and writes each matching
->>>>>>> 1f7f8ea8ec5bcc874cf02eb3c1c7a1048f23000a